WDD 330: Web Frontend Development II

 alert.addEventListener('click', function(e) {

-if( ) { // how can we tell if they clicked on our X or on something else? hint: check out e.target.tagName or e.target.innerText
+if( ) { // how can you tell if they clicked on the X or on something else? hint: check out e.target.tagName or e.target.innerText

 main.removeChild(this);